oasp/oasp4js/README.md

 You need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Grunt and Bower to install the dependencies and build the application.
-Here you can learn how to install the prerequisites.
+[Here](https://github.com/oasp/oasp4js-app-template/wiki/Prerequisites) you can learn how to install the prerequisites
 Additional install tomcat on your machine.
 In this example I assume that tomcat installation location is